BaderLab/Transfer-Learning-BNER-Bioinformatics-2018/README.md

 The model used in this study is __NeuroNER__ [[1](#citations)], a domain-independent named entity recognizer (NER) based on a bi-directional long short term memory network-conditional random field (LSTM-CRF).
 A repository for the model can be found [here](https://github.com/Franck-Dernoncourt/NeuroNER).

-NeurNER uses standard python config files to specify hyperparameters.
+NeuroNER uses standard python config files to specify hyperparameters.
 We provide three of these config files for reproducibility (see `code/configs`):

 1. `baseline.ini`: config used while training on the target data sets (i.e., the baseline.)
 2. `source.ini`: config used while training on the source data sets.